-- 3. Select one or more data of interest (Item #3).
+- 3. Select one or more data of interest (see Item #3 :ref: 'here <datasets>).
 If you select more than one Dataset, the Fields select menu will be unavailable. - 4.
-Eventually, restrict the Fields to a specific selection (Item #4, optional).
+Eventually, restrict the Fields to a specific selection (see Item #4 here, optional).
 By default, select all of the Fields. - 5.
-Eventually, specify your own Filters values (Item #5, optional).
+Eventually, specify your own Filters values (see Item #5 here, optional).
 By default, leave the fields empty.
-If you select several Dataset, only the common Filters to these Dataset will be available. - 6.
-Fill the With (Item #7) or Without (Item #8) keywords fields.
+If you select several Dataset, only the common Filters to these Dataset will be available.

+• 6.
+Fill the With (see Item #7 here) or Without (see Item #8 here) keywords fields.

-Note: To perform a search, you need to fill at least one of these fields: (With, Without, and / or Filters) or use (Item #6) when it's active.
+Note: To perform a search, you need to fill at least one of these fields: (With, Without, and / or Filters) or use (Item #6 here) when it's active.

 - 7. Click on the SEARCH button. - 8.
 Browse the results.
 Matched keywords will be highlighted in yellow. - 9.
 Eventually, proceed to a Refined Search from the previous results, or export the results into a Gene Cart. - Multiple Mode - 1.
-Select one or more reference replicon(s) you want to explore (Item #1) OR select one or more Gene(s) Cart(s) (Item #2, optional).
+Select one or more reference replicon(s) you want to explore (see Item #1 here) OR select one or more Gene(s) Cart(s) (see Item #2 here, optional).